Exabyte-io/documentation/docs/getting-started/content-highlights.md

 - [import structure from a third-party database](/materials/upload-and-import/#import-structure) (materialsproject.org is supported at current)

 !!! note "Combinatorial sets"
-    [Combinatorial sets](/materials/combinatorial-sets/) make it possible to create a large number of material geometries at once.
+    [Combinatorial sets](/materials/combinatorial-sets/) make it possible to rapidly create a large number of material geometries.

 # Running simulations